jmerle/competitive-companion/README.md

 ```

 ## Testing
-To run tests locally, copy `.env.example` to `.env` and fill it with your credentials.
 To run the tests, use `yarn test`, or `yarn test:no-headless` to run tests with the Chrome instance visible.
 All other arguments are automatically passed on to Jest.

 ## Mozilla reviewers
 The information provided below is meant for Mozilla volunteers.